Confidence intervals for functionals in constrained inverse problems via data-adaptive sampling-based calibration: Numerical experiments

 where $\varphi(\bx) = x_1 + x_2 - x_3$ and $\bx^* = ^\top$.
 The LLR is then defined as follows:

 \Cref{fig:3d_coverage_length} shows estimated coverage and expected length across all four interval constructions and the OSB interval.
-While the OSB interval fails to attain nominal coverage in this example, all four of our interval constructions do, with the Sliced constructions providing the best calibration.
-While the Global constructions pay a fairly steep price for coverage in expected interval length, the Sliced constructions navigate the trade-off well, paying for coverage with only slightly longer intervals compared to the OSB interval.
+While the OSB interval fails to attain nominal coverage, all four of our interval constructions do, with the Sliced constructions providing the best calibration.
+The Sliced constructions best navigate the trade-off between coverage and expected length, paying for coverage with only slightly longer intervals compared to the OSB interval.